-Respondents were asked their opinions on the current level of development within the area and what types of new development would be best suited to the area.
-Survey participants were asked if they supported; did not support, but accepted; did not support; or had no opinion on the following types of development: large, moderate, and small scale industrial development; service and tourism development; small and moderate to large agricultural development; and small and large retail development.
+Respondents were asked if they felt that there was a need for new development in the area and, if there was, what type of new development they believe would be best.
+People were asked if they supported; do not support, but accept; do not support; or have no opinion on the following types of development: Large, moderate and small scale industrial development; service and tourism development; small, and moderate to large agricultural development; and small and large retail development.

-Respondents from both municipalities overwhelmingly supported small scale retail (73.6%) and agricultural (72.0%) development.
-Although people were willing to support industrial growth, support rates declined as the scale of development increased.
-Over 70 percent of the respondents indicated they would either support or accept small scale industrial (66.0%/13.8%), service development (53.1%/20.6%), and tourism (52.6%/25.9%).
-Large scale agricultural development garnished the lowest support among all development types; only 21.9 percent supported it while 49.6 percent opposed it.
+Respondents from all municipalities overwhelmingly threw their support behind small scale retail (79.7%) and industrial development (80.3%).
+However, even though people were willing to support or accept larger industrial and retail development, as the scale of the proposed development increased, the support and acceptance decreased.
+Over 80 percent of the respondents indicated that they would support or accept service (65.4%/18.2%), tourism (63.0%/19.5%), and small scale agricultural (65.8%/17.5%) development.
+Large scale agricultural development garnered the lowest support among the types of development surveyed.
+A third of the respondents indicated that they would support this, while a third indicated that they would accept this and a quarter indicated that they could neither support nor accept large scale agricultural development.